lee-blake/CME-Commitment-to-Change/Documentation/User.md

 ## Logging In (Clinician & Provider Profiles)
-- This page is used for logging into an already registered clinician profile.
+- This page is used for logging into an already registered clinician  or provider profile.
 - Address for this page: `/accounts/login/`
 1. Fill out the fields with the username and password that you used when creating a profile.
 ![sign_in](<../Auxiliary Files/Images/User_Images/sign_in.PNG>)
 2. Press the 'log in' button located underneath these fields.
-3. If you were successfully logged in, you will be redirected to the commitment dashboard.
+3. If you were successfully logged in, you will be redirected to the commitment dashboard (for clinician accounts) or course dashboard (for provider accounts).
 4. If you were not successful, you will directed to enter a correct user name and password.